Global Health, MS

 For general inquiries, please email firstname.lastname@example.org.

-The MS in global health incorporates epidemiology and biostatistics, region-based nutrition, cross-cultural perspectives in mental health issues, community health assessment, program evaluation, human resource concerns, international health systems and organizations, refugee and internally displaced people health issues, and international health research.
-The required thesis provide students an opportunity to systematically investigate a problem or issue with global health implications.
+The MS in Global Health prepares students to conduct multidisciplinary research on health issues of global importance.
+Students complete course work in epidemiology and biostatistics, international health systems and organizations, refugee and internally displaced people health issues, and global health research.
+The required thesis provides students an opportunity to work closely with a faculty member to systematically investigate a problem or issue with global health implications.

 Student Learning Outcomes